johanngan/pmd-bot/dynamicinfo/README.md

 # State information

 State information is read directly from RAM.
-The two primary files are:
+The three primary files are:

 - [`stateinfo.lua`](stateinfo.lua), which lazily reads dungeon information such as the dungeon layout, entities in the dungeon, and the player's bag.
+- [`visibleinfo.lua`](visibleinfo.lua), which filters the full state information from `stateinfo` into a model containing only information that would be accessible to a human player.
 - [`menuinfo.lua`](menuinfo.lua), which reads information related to menuing, such as the current menu open and the position of the menu cursor.

 ## The `StateData` class
 The [`StateData` class](StateData.lua) handles caching and lazy reading of dungeon information.
-These objects form the basis of the dungeon state model used by the bot to access environmental information (through the variable `state` in [`Agent:act(state)`](../Agent.lua)).
+These objects form the basis of the dungeon state model used by the bot to access environmental information (through the variables `state` and `visible` in [`Agent:act(state, visible)`](../Agent.lua)).
 All `StateData` instances behave as follows:

 - When called, they return the data they represent.
 - Have the field `doesCache` that determines whether or not they should cache their data after the first read.
 This defaults to true, but can be set in the constructor.